AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/AllElementsWithNameReference.md

 IQuery.AllElementsWithNameReference Method
 ==========================================
-AutomationML 2.1 APIGets all the elements which are descendants of the provided CAEX object and use a name reference.
+Gets all the elements which are descendants of the provided CAEX object and use a name reference.
 Elements referencing the same name are grouped together.
 Use this method to validate the existence of referenced elements.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)